LaurenceAndraud/learning_angular/README.md

 4. **To do list**

-- fix bug for authentification
+- fix bug for editing a book
+- add a real users bdd
 - adding tests